nixe64/Home-Assistant-Blueprint/docs/ReadMe.en.md

 ### Prerequisites

 Before you start editing your community files, you should become familiar with the syntax of the .md files on GitHub.
-A possible starting point would be the <a href="https://docs.github.com/en/enterprise-cloud@latest/get-started/writing-on-github/getting-started-with-writing-and-formatting">official documentation</a>- in the GitHub Docs or the <a href="https://www.markdownguide.org/basic-syntax">Markdown Guide</a>).
+A possible starting point would be the official documentation in [GitHub Docs](https://docs.github.com/en/enterprise-cloud@latest/get-started/writing-on-github/getting-started-with-writing-and-formatting) or the [Markdown Guide](https://www.markdownguide.org/basic-syntax).

 Also, it might help if you look around for a "badge maker" (such as [Shields.io](https://shields.io)) so you can decorate your files with some badges.